HoangNguyenUBB/SNe-HII-DSL/README.md

 # SNe-HII-DSL

+Companion material for the manuscript:

-Analysis of SNe Ia and H II galaxy constraints in wCDM and dynamical-speed-of-light cosmologies.
+**Empirical indications from SNe Ia and H II galaxies toward a dynamical-speed-of-light cosmology**

+The repository is currently being prepared.
+The present manuscript draft is available as `Paper2.pdf`.